ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Ballerina Native

-The Ballerina Native feature is the introduction of an LLVM based backend for the Ballerina compiler.
+The Ballerina Native feature is the introduction of an LLVM-based backend for the Ballerina compiler.
 It allows Ballerina programs to be compiled into native executables.

 #### Prerequisites
 - Unix based (Linux/MacOS) operating system to run the initial version.
 Other operating systems will be supported in future versions.
-- GCC compiler (It is possible to use `clang` or `ld` .
-But the current recommended option is `gcc`)
+- GCC compiler (it is possible to use `clang` or `ld`.
+However, the current recommended option is `gcc`)

 #### Supported language constructs
 - `main` function (arguments are ignored)